Syrian campaigns of John Tzimiskes: Tzimiskes' invasion

 Tzimiskes swiftly advanced through Taghlib's lands, accepting tribute from Amida and Martyropolis in turn; he soon passed Nisibis, which was then deserted.
 Tzimiskes hoped to eventually advance on Mosul, and perhaps even Baghdad itself, thereby breaking the power of the Arabs in Mesopotamia whilst also increasing his legitimacy at home.
 He soon advanced into Jazira.
-Later that year, however, Tzimiskes received news from across the fertile crescent: the Fatimids had crushed the Qarmatians in Syria and were now advancing up the Levant towards Antioch, having already taken Tripoli and Beirut.
+Later that year, however, Tzimiskes received news from across the fertile crescent: the Fatimids had crushed the Qarmatians in Syria and were now advancing up the Levant towards Antioch, having already taken Tripoli and Berytus.
 Tzimiskes realized that the risk posed to Antioch and Cilicia was far greater than any gains to be had from possessing Baghdad, and so he soon headed west, splitting his army in two.
 The Armenians were sent home and the Byzantines went on to resupply and refresh the garrison at Antioch.
 Tzimiskes then returned to Constantinople to celebrate a Triumph, and returned to the east in Spring 975.

 Tzimiskes, once again, marched out of Antioch and down the Orontes, quickly taking Emesa.
-From there he besieged and took Baalbek (Heliopolis), and then advanced on Damascus, whose ruler, Amir Aftakin, a refugee from Baghdad who had recognized Fatimid suzerainty, surrendered his lands to Tzimiskes.
+From there he besieged and took Heliopolis, and then advanced on Damascus, whose ruler, Amir Aftakin, a refugee from Baghdad who had recognized Fatimid suzerainty, surrendered his lands to Tzimiskes.
 He then marched south, taking Galilee, Tiberias, and Nazareth.
 Envoys from Acre soon reached Tzimiskes' camp on Mount Tabor accepting a Byzantine garrison.
-Envoys also arrived from Ramleh and Jerusalem expressing their desire for Tzimiskes to take their cities.
+Envoys also arrived from Ramla and Jerusalem expressing their desire for Tzimiskes to take their cities.
 He soon took Caesarea, which would prove to be the limit of his advance.

 At this point, Tzimiskes was far too concerned with the Fatimids' continual hold on the Levantine coast to advance further into Palestine.
 Important cities such as Tripoli, Sidon, and Byblos were still in Egyptian hands, and the clear threat these cities' garrisons posed to the integrity of Byzantine supply lines forced Tzimiskes to conquer these territories before advancing further.
-He proceeded to march to the coast and enter Beirut which was surrendered to him.
+He proceeded to march to the coast and enter Berytus which was surrendered to him.
 He then marched north, sacked Byblos and headed to Tripoli.
 At Tripoli, Tzimiskes raided the countryside but did not capture the city.
-From there he marched north virtually unopposed, taking Balamea, Gabala, and numerous other cities.
+From there he marched north virtually unopposed, taking Balanea, Gabala, and numerous other cities.
 At this point, Tzimiskes now controlled all of the coast from Antioch to Caesarea, except for Tripoli.
-Tzimiskes then marched inland, mopping up any last pockets of resistance, including the cities of Burzuya and Sahyun.
+Tzimiskes then marched inland, mopping up any last pockets of resistance, including the cities of Lysias and Sahyun.
 Governors and garrisons were appointed for the conquered cities, the administration arranged, and Tzimiskes returned to Antioch in September 975.